swaminathanj/fsd/09_Django_SQLite.md

 ## Step 4: Retreiving values from model
 Retrieval methods return a QuerySet that matches the specified fields given as parameters to the methods.

-1. To retrieve QuerySet of all values, use &lt;model&rt;.objects.all().
-Define  _ _ str _ _ method in the model to print in a desirable manner.
+1. To retrieve QuerySet of all values, use &lt;model&gt;.objects.all().
+Note that  _ _ str _ _ method ensures model values are printed in a desirable manner.
 ```python
 >>> Degree.objects.all()
 >>> Student.objects.all()